 Warner Home Home Entertainment website.

-Image from the Errol Flynn DVD box set entry The Sea Hawk: Warner Bros.
+Images of the Errol Flynn DVD box set cover, Olivia de Havilland and Flynn in Captain Blood, and Flynn in The Sea Hawk: Warner Bros.